trento-project/wanda/README.md

 Refer to the [API doc](http://localhost:4000/swaggerui) for more information about requests and responses.

-#### **Debugging gathered facts**
+### **Debugging gathered facts**

 Often times knowing the returned value of the gathered facts is not a trivial thing, more during the implementation of new checks.

-To better debug the fact gathering process and the returned values the `facts` subcommand of `trento-agent` is a really useful tool.
+To better debug the fact gathering process and the returned values, the `facts` subcommand of `trento-agent` is a really useful tool.
 This command helps to see in the target itself what the gathered fact looks like.
-This is specially interesting when the returned value is a complex object or the target under test is modified and the check developer wants to see how this affects to the gathered fact.
+This is specially interesting when the returned value is a complex object or the target under test is modified and the check developer wants to see how this affects the gathered fact.

 The command can be used as: